Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Additional Discussion on and Coarse Learnability

 \subsection{Necessity of the Metropolis Step in \alift}

 In \alift, we note that it is essential to sample from the true target $p_\tau$ at each iteration $\tau$ rather than from a reweighted approximation.
-If one were to draw samples $S_\tau$ directly from $\model_{\tau^-}$ and re-weight them by $e^{-d(s)/D}$, the resulting distribution would differ from $p_\tau(s)\propto p_{\tau^-}(s)e^{-d(s)/D}$ by a multiplicative factor in KL divergence, causing this error to compound across iterations as $\tau$ increases.
+If one were to draw samples $S_\tau$ directly from $\model_{\tau^-}$ and re-weight them by $e^{-d(s)/D}$, the resulting distribution would differ from $p_\tau(s)\propto p_{\tau^-}(s)e^{-d(s)/D}$ by a multiplicative factor, causing this error to compound across iterations as $\tau$ increases.
 The Metropolis--Hastings step avoids this accumulation by producing samples that are asymptotically distributed according to $p_\tau$, ensuring that the fine-tuned model $\model_\tau$ is trained on unbiased samples at every iteration.

-It is also tempting to ask whether simple rejection sampling could replace the Metropolis--Hastings (M--H) step.
+It is also tempting to ask whether simple rejection sampling could replace the Metropolis--Hastings step.
 In our setting, however, the target distribution at temperature~$\tau$ has unnormalized weight $\tilde p_\tau(s)=\mathcal{L}_0(s)e^{-\tau d(s)}$ with normalizing constant $Z_\tau=\sum_s \tilde p_\tau(s)$.
-A naive rejection scheme that accepts $s\!\sim\!\mathcal{L}_{\tau^-}$ with probability $\tilde p_\tau(s)/(m \mathcal{L}_{\tau^-}(s))$ has expected acceptance rate roughly $Z_\tau/m$, implying an expected number of proposals on the order of $m/Z_\tau$.
-Since $Z_\tau$ can be exponentially small when $\tau$ grows, this approach would require exponentially many trials even though point-wise coverage on the typical set is only polynomially bounded.
-The M--H update avoids this dependence because the global normalizer cancels from its acceptance ratio; it depends only on relative density ratios between successive states.
+Because the target distribution concentrates into an exponentially small volume as $\tau$ grows, we have $\tilde p_\tau(s) \ll \mathcal{L}_{\tau^-}(s)$ almost everywhere in the domain.
+Consequently, one cannot simply estimate $Z_\tau$ empirically by drawing samples from the proposal $\mathcal{L}_{\tau^-}$; the vast majority of proposals will fall in regions where the target mass is negligible, causing the variance of the estimator to explode.
+Any empirical estimate would be grossly inaccurate without exponentially many draws.
+Finding a reasonably tight bound on $Z_{\tau}$ is typically not possible unless we make specific structural assumptions (as we do for the distributions in \cref{app:nonconvex_mbo}).
+The Metropolis--Hastings update avoids this dependence because the global normalizer cancels from its acceptance ratio; it depends only on relative density ratios between successive states.
 As a result, under coarse learnability the acceptance probabilities remain polynomially bounded on the typical set, and the chain mixes in polynomial time regardless of how small $Z_\tau$ becomes.